 While in a lot of cases not mandatory, all workers can and will benefit from OSHA safety training.

-The standards set by OSHA cover a multitude of important training requirements, but it is employers themselves who determine which training is necessary for their worksites since each job and location will come with their own unique circumstances.
-A worker on one job site may encounter different hazards or even different degrees of hazards then what they face at another.
+The standards set by OSHA cover a multitude of important training requirements, but it is employers themselves who determine which training is necessary for their worksites since each job and location will come with its own unique circumstances.
+A worker on one job site may encounter different hazards or even different degrees of hazards than what they face at another.